cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture19.md

-# The Fundamental Relation of Thermodynamics
+# The fundamental relation of thermodynamics

 ## Recommended textbooks